tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Ignore the extension and return a regular 1-RTT response.
-The server then skips past early data by attempting to deprotect received records using the handshake traffic keys, discarding records which fail deprotection (up to the configured max_early_data_size).
+The server then skips past early data by attempting to deprotect received records using the handshake traffic key, discarding records which fail deprotection (up to the configured max_early_data_size).
   Once a record is deprotected
   successfully, it is treated as the start of the client's second flight and the the server proceeds as with an ordinary 1-RTT handshake.